 To request a book review, to order copies of Marrow (see below), or to request proofreading or editorial services, email firstname.lastname@example.org.

 Sabne Raznik is an internationally published poet, a former community theatre actress, and an award-winning artist with three full-length poetry collections - Following Hope, Linger to Look, and Rabbit Hole.
 She also released a collection of artworks titled Renaissance: Visual Art 2005 - 2019.
-Her latest book is an e-chapbook - Dreaming of Bono - from VoiceLux.
+Her e-chapbook - Dreaming of Bono - is available from VoiceLux (2022).
+In 2023, a bilingual selected poems was released, Fingers: Selected Poems/Dedos: Poemas Seleccionados.
 She founded and co-edits AvantAppal(achia) ezine.
 Raznik believes herself to be a supranational poet, in that she feels the arts transcend manmade boundaries.
 In view of that, her effort as part of the Appalachian Renaissance is to break stereotypes and showcase Appalachian poetry as a living part of the world-wide literary scene, as well as to encourage the underrepresented but thriving Appalachian avant-garde in the global context.

 Dreaming of Bono

 A little girl, a young lady, and a mature woman walk into a bar and order a pint of Guinness.
 Only the mature woman leaves.

 Because "hope has wings" and only the mature woman has the experience enough to manipulate "the sadness in our will : the courage of noble righteous doomed, who defy and defy ... because we must, if only for those who lack the strength to fight".
 Because, as I told you, "she's lived more than you'll ever read".